-I started with vanilla buttercream, a smallish angled spatula with a rounded edge, and a piping bag fitted with a medium sized round tip (I used a Wilton Tip 12).
+I am working with Vanilla Buttercream, a smallish angled spatula with a rounded edge, and a piping bag fitted with a medium sized round tip (I used a Wilton Tip 12).
+First, pipe a vertical row of dots…

-Now that you know how, grab a cake & beautify it! :0) — I crumb coated my tiers, stacked them, and then started piping and spreading.
+That’s all there is to it!
+Now that you know how, grab a cake & beautify it!
+I crumb coated my tiers, stacked them, and then started piping and spreading.
 It takes a little while to make it all the way around, but the results are so worth it!

 Have a great weekend!